 - May help reduce cholesterol

-Theaflavin dietary supplements available commercially usually contain active ingredients including Theaflavin 3-3′-digallate, Theaflavin Monogallates and Theaflavin at different concentration levels.
-The molecular pathways which are regulated by Theaflavin include DNA Repair, Epithelial to Mesenchymal Transition, MYC Signaling, P53 Signaling and Hypoxia.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Theaflavin supplements contain many active ingredients including Theaflavin, Theaflavin Monogallates and Theaflavin 3-3′-digallate at different concentration levels.
+The molecular pathways which are regulated by Theaflavin include MAPK Signaling, DNA Repair and PI3K-AKT-MTOR Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Theaflavin individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Theaflavin for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Theaflavin use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Theaflavin over other nutritional supplements – do consider all these factors.

-1. Will Theaflavin Supplements benefit Cancer Patients with Myeloproliferative Neoplasms undergoing Daunorubicin treatment?
+1. Will Theaflavin Supplements benefit Primary Uterine Myxoid Leiomyosarcoma patients undergoing Radiation treatment?

-Myeloproliferative Neoplasms is characterized and driven by specific genetic mutations like JAK2 and CALR leading to biochemical pathway changes in DNA Repair, JAK-STAT Signaling, Cytokine Signaling and Hematopoiesis.
-A cancer treatment like Daunorubicin works through a specific pathway mechanism of action.
+Primary Uterine Myxoid Leiomyosarcoma is characterized and driven by specific genetic mutations like CTNNB1, RNF43 and ATM leading to biochemical pathway changes in Adherens junction, Androgen Signaling, DNA Repair and Cell Cycle Checkpoints.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Theaflavin should be avoided for Myeloproliferative Neoplasms along with treatment Daunorubicin.
-Theaflavin impacts pathways/processes like DNA Repair which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Theaflavin has CYP1A1 (drug metabolizing enzyme) interactions with Daunorubicin treatment and hence should be avoided by cancer patients undergoing this treatment.
-(Qing Feng et al, J Agric Food Chem., 2002; L Schröterová et al, Physiol Res., 2004) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Theaflavin supplement should not be taken for Primary Uterine Myxoid Leiomyosarcoma along with treatment Radiation.
+Theaflavin supplement impacts the biochemical pathway called DNA Repair which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Theaflavin Supplements benefit Cancer Patients with Renal Non-Clear Cell Carcinoma undergoing Bevacizumab Treatment?
+2. Will Theaflavin Supplements benefit Primary Head and Neck Squamous Cell Carcinoma Patients undergoing Docetaxel Treatment?

-Renal Non-Clear Cell Carcinoma is characterized and driven by specific genetic mutations like MUC16 and TP53 leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Oxidative Stress, Hypoxia, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Bevacizumab works through specific pathway mechanisms.
+Primary Head and Neck Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like FRG1BP, TP53 and PCDH11X leading to biochemical pathway changes in MAPK Signaling, Cell Cycle Checkpoints and Apoptosis.
+A cancer treatment like Docetaxel works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Theaflavin supplement should be considered for Renal Non-Clear Cell Carcinoma along with treatment Bevacizumab.
-Theaflavin supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Oxidative Stress which either obstruct drivers of the disease and/or improve Bevacizumab treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Theaflavin supplements should be considered for Primary Head and Neck Squamous Cell Carcinoma along with the treatment Docetaxel.
+Theaflavin supplement impacts pathways/processes like MAPK Signaling which either obstruct drivers of Primary Head and Neck Squamous Cell Carcinoma and/or improve Docetaxel treatment effect.

 Foods to Eat After Cancer Diagnosis!